CamHenlin/coprocessorjslib/README.md

 `int MAX_RECEIVE_SIZE`

 This is the maximum size that coprocessorjslib is set up to receive in a single function call.
 In your code, you should expect results to be up to this size and handle appropriately.

+#### isSystem7OrGreater
+`Boolean isSystem7OrGreater`

+Check that is set during setupCoprocessor to tell us if we are running on System 7 or greater.
+This may be important to our program because it causes the serial port to behave differently.

+#### asyncCallActive
+`Boolean asyncCallActive`

+Boolean set when an async call is active via `callVoidFunctionOnCoprocessorAsync`.
+This is available so we can prevent ourselves from making a subsequent call (if desired) while we are still running a call.

 ## example C code
 Also available in more runnable code at https://github.com/CamHenlin/retro68-coprocessorjs-test/.